sanariaz154/15-puzzle-solver/README.md

  # Solvabilty of puzzle
   There is a method to check whether any given game state is solvable.

-    ( (grid width odd) && (#inversions even) )  ||  ( (grid width even) && ((blank on odd row from bottom) == (#inversions even)) )

-    The formula says

        1. If the grid width is odd, then the number of inversions in a solvable situation is even.
        2. If the grid width is even, and the blank is on an even row counting from the bottom (second-last, fourth-last etc), then the   number of inversions in a solvable situation is odd.
        3. If the grid width is even, and the blank is on an odd row counting from the bottom (last, third-last, fifth-last etc) then the number of inversions in a solvable situation is even.

 While , An inversion is when a tile precedes another tile with a lower number on it.
 The solution state has zero inversions. for more information see https://www.cs.bham.ac.uk/~mdr/teaching/modules04/java2/TilesSolvability.html